KGB33/Wedding-Website/README.md

 # Wedding-Website
-A Wedding website written in Flask
+A website for my wedding using Flask